vortexint/Magnet/readme.md

 This is a sample project to demonstrate basic capabilities of the engine

 <!--
- Headers only ever include what they need, whereas C++ files should use stdafx.hpp -->
+ headers only include what they need source files should use stdafx.hpp before including headers -->